sean-parent/sean-parent.github.io/_posts/2014-05-30-about-move.md

 A regular type, may be _partially formed_ (section 1.5).
 In such a state the only valid operations are destruction and assignment-to (partially formed objects may only appear on the left hand side of assignment).
 A partially formed object need not be a valid representation of a value.

 An operation on an object is _safe_ if the post-condition for the operation leaves the object in a well formed state.
 An operation is _unsafe_ if it does not.
-An unsafe operation requires subsequent operation to either return the object to a well formed state or to safely destroy it.
+An unsafe operation requires subsequent operations to either return the object to a well formed state or to safely destroy it.
 That doesn't imply that an unsafe operation leaves an object in a partially formed state, it may leave the object in any state, but a partially formed state is a common and useful state.
 Generally we like to keep unsafe operations contained within the implementation of our type and not as part of the public interface.

 An operation is _efficient_ if there is no faster way to perform it.